andreok/profiler4j/index.rst

 Profiler4j Fork
 ===============

 Profiler4j Fork is, intuitively clear, a fork of the `original Profiler4j <http://profiler4j.sourceforge.net/>`_.
-I've begun it to enhance the already very useful and handy tool at some points.
+I've begun it to enhance this already very useful and handy tool by Antonio S. R. Gomes.

 The project is now finished, since all issues, which I wanted to add, have been added.
 For more information, please see the documentation below.